ServiceInnovationLab/serviceinnovationlab.github.io/_services_projects/youth-voice.md

 Exploring how machine learning can help assist policy analysts in their decision making.

-MYD have been working on a new online submission tool for youth called [The Hive](https://www.the-hive.nz/).
-The Hive has proved to be a good tool to potentially receive large amounts of submissions from youth.
-MYDs policy team were concerned about their ability to process large amounts of submission data.
-There was an opportunity to explore how data is received and analysed and how the analysis process could be improved through the use of data analysis tools.
+The Ministry of Youth Development have been working on a new online submission tool for youth called [The Hive](https://www.the-hive.nz/).
+The Hive has proven to be a great tool for young people to give feedback on issues across government, but policy teams aren't always equipped to process large amounts of submission data.
+There was an opportunity to explore how data is received and analysed and how the process could be improved through the use of data analysis tools.